Fatal Error: Allowed Memory Size Exhausted

 Tip 2: Changing the Memory Limit via wp-config.php

 If you don’t want to mess with the PHP.ini file, then you can go for this method.
-In this you won’t be needing to create any extra file in your Directory.
-Just Adding define(‘WP_MEMORY_LIMIT’, ‘128M’); in your ‘wp-config.php’ file would increase your PHP Memory Limit to 128 MB.
+In this, you won’t need to create any extra file in your Directory.
+Just adding to the web server’s ‘wp-config.php’ file will increase your PHP Memory Limit to 128 MB.

 Tip 3: Modifying the .htaccess file to Increase Memory Limit

-If you are a person who is new to all these techie sounding things then it’s better to have a Live Chat / a Call with your Host right away.
+If you are new to all these techie-sounding things, it’s better to have a Live Chat / a Call with your Host right away.
 It’s your right to talk to them & get the necessary changes you need as you’re paying for it.